 49 McArthur Ave.

 Carleton Place, On

-We have a winner!
-Winter Music, by Mary Lee Bragg
+Winter Music, by Mary Lee Bragg.

-With such restrained, tender endings, you might say that the poems in Winter Music are slentando: gradually slower.
+"With such restrained, tender endings, you might say that the poems in Winter Music are slentando: gradually slower.
 Beginning with the ode “Winter Saga”—where a squirrel crossing snow “swims with four splayed feet, / sculls with its tail”—the poet shows a deft touch with the painful particulars of the cold north, a “deep blue, / with outer space behind it.”
 There’s a constant battle in these poems between an inner tranquility and an outer chaos, a fight to make sense of an ambivalent world that leaks in through our best defences.
 “Nothing says luck / like lightning,” begins the poem “Good Luck,” and whether it’s a soldier in Kandahar, a revolutionary in Portugal, or a friend for whom life and love disasterizes, one can never predict whether you’ll survive the strike or not.
 In the meantime, intimates the poet, let your heart and mind rove, listen closely, and learn to “cherish your fears.”
-A thoughtful, subtle collection.
+A thoughtful, subtle collection."

 Honourable Mention: Elbow Grease, by Leslie Strutt

 David Blaikie won the Tree Press chapbook contest, blind judged by Jason Heroux.
 His manuscript Farewell to Coney Island will have 50 copies printed by Tree Press.